-The 6 steps for female business owners to secure and supercharge their own financial future.
+The six steps for you as a business owner to secure and supercharge your own financial future.

 Written by Seonaidh McIntyre-Stephen founder of WPW & Co, a specialist financial planner for business owners and the self employed.Â